ursi/purs-nix/docs/adding-packages.md

                        '';

                        repo = "The Git repo that shows up on pursuit";
-                       license = "A lib.licenses value, or something in the shape of one;
+                       license = "A lib.licenses value, or something in the shape of one";
                      }
          };
 }
 ```

 # Adding Packages

 ## Package Set: Git

 Packages are added by adding a package description attributes set to either [ps-pkgs.nix](/ps-pkgs.nix) or `namespaces/<namespace>.nix`, or by adding your package to the [official package set](https://github.com/purescript/package-sets) and [updating the generated](/official-package-set) nix.\
-The packages descriptions sets consist of two parts:
+The packages descriptions sets are described below.
+The source of truth is [package-descriptions.nix](/package-descriptions.nix).
 ```
 { src.git
 , info